csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  #### Xiaomeng:
  Roles:
  Scrum manager: I will keep an eye on the development progress tell people when things fall behind
- Communicator: I'm reponsible for communicating with the customer because I'm located in Toronto so I don't have any time difference with the customer.
+ Communicator: I'm responsible for communicating with the customer because I'm located in Toronto so I don't have any time difference with the customer.
  Frontend developer: Responsible for implementing the login and sign-up page, as well as the administration page.
  Technical strengths:
  1. I worked with React before so I'm familiar with it.
- 2. I have taken csc309 so I know what it takes to succeed in a group project (things like keeping in good communication, and dividing up the work as evenly as possible)
+ 2. I have taken csc309 so I know what it takes to succeed in a group project (things like keeping in good communication and dividing up the work as evenly as possible)
  3. I have experience working with node.js
  Technical weaknesses:
  1. I'm not very good at database-related work